shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 ### **2) A word about ESP32 Wifi chip**

 ESP32 Wifi chip is a successor of the famous ESP8266 we described here: [[link](https://medium.com/@o.lourme/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-1-a07db495ac5f)].
-Compared to it, every feature is enhanced (speed up to 240 MHz, two cores, 520 kiB RAM, number of GPIOs, variety of peripherals, etc.) and there are some new ones (Bluetooth: legacy/BLE, **4 MiB-flash memory encryption capability**, **cryptographic hardware acceleration**: AES, SHA-2, RSA, ECC, RNG).
+Compared to it, every feature is enhanced (speed up to 240 MHz, two cores, 520 kiB RAM, number of GPIOs, variety of peripherals, etc.) and there are some new ones: Bluetooth (legacy/BLE), **4 MiB-flash memory encryption capability** and **cryptographic hardware acceleration** (AES, SHA-2, RSA, ECC, RNG).
 There are a lot of resources on the web concerning ESP32.
 The following one deals with the **ESP32 DEVKIT V1 development board **that we will use and gives its pinout: [[link](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)].

 There is also this extensive resource concerning the wide variety of ESP32 chips and development kits : [http://esp32.net/](http://esp32.net/) .
 On their home page, searching for “ESP32 DevKit” or “GeekCreit” leads to a link to the [schematic](https://github.com/SmartArduino/ESP/blob/master/SchematicsforESP32.pdf) of our ESP32 DEVKIT V1.
 This development board embeds an official Espressif ESP32-WROOM-32 chip and costs about 6€ at Banggood.